Jlg1128/semantic-code-search/README.md

     then call http://localhost:3060/?keyword=testServer&target=example, you can set **DEFAULT_TARGET** in docker-compose.yml that you don't have to pass **target**

 ### Command Line Parameters
-**parseTarget**
+**target**

-when you run "npm run parse -- parseTarget=example", this program will read .example.env file and load environment variables
+when you run "npm run parse -- target=example", this program will read .example.env file and load environment variables

 ### Environment Variables
 **OPENAI_API_KEY**